-The Office of Student Life (OSL) and the Office of Career Services (OCS) work together to help Harvard College student organizations work with employers while observing the norms and policies of the Harvard community.
+The Dean of Students Office (DSO) and the Office of Career Services (OCS) work together to help Harvard College student organizations work with employers while observing the norms and policies of the Harvard community.

 Student organizations enjoy numerous privileges in terms of access to space, funding, and campus resources, and they have responsibility for exercising those privileges in accordance with the values of Harvard College.
-All student group programs held on campus and involving employers should be educational in nature.
-Events that are focused solely on for-profit company recruitment should be held at the OCS, in the Faculty Club, or off-campus at other local hotels or venues.
-Be sure to read and reference the OSL policies regarding Event Planning.
+All student organization programs held on campus and involving employers should be educational in nature.
+Events that are focused solely on for-profit company recruitment should be held at OCS, in the Faculty Club, or off-campus at other local hotels or venues.
+Be sure to read and reference the DSO resource & policy guide.

 - Employer engagement should benefit the educational goals of a student organization (e.g. an alumni chat/panel about a particular sector or a resume/interview preparation workshop).

 - Student organizations should register the event with OCS via the OCS Student Group Event Survey.

 - Student organizations should check dates for conflicts with other programs that may be happening on campus.

 - Events should be arranged far enough in advance to allow adequate time for marketing the events.